16 Free & Cheap Things to Do in Queenstown

 3. Freestyle at Site Trampoline

-For an affordable all-weather activity in Queenstown, hit the trampolines of SITE Trampoline in the The Remarkables Park Town Centre.
+For an affordable all-weather activity in Queenstown, hit the trampolines of SITE Trampoline in The Remarkables Park Town Centre.
 Practice your freestyle tricks for the Queenstown ski fields!
-There’s heaps of activities going on with training on freeski, parkour, freestyle trampolining and so much more.
+There are heaps of activities going on with training on freeski, parkour, freestyle trampolining and so much more.
 Progress on your tricks at any level or just enjoy some cruisy bouncy fun.
 Freestyle jump sessions are up to NZ$25.

 4. Tiki Trail to Bob’s Peak

 Taking you to the top of Queenstown Skyline Gondola, the Tiki Trail is an alternative and free route to seeing the view of the town that are on most Queenstown postcards.
 The walk starts at the gondola base on Brecon Street.

 5. Then take the hike to Ben Lomond